phensley/cldr-engine-website/docs/doc-design-bundles.md

 title: Resource bundles
 ---

+This document goes into detail on the rationale for the design of the [resource bundle file format](https://unpkg.com/@phensley/cldr@0.6.3/packs/) and how field values are encoded and later retrieved at runtime.

-Resource bundles contain the locale-specific strings that will be used for various purposes.
+Resource bundles / packs contain the locale-specific strings that will be used by the framework for various purposes.
 These include calendar and number formatting patterns, names of the months and weekdays, names of units of measure, and so on.

-A resource bundle needs to be available when a user selects a particular locale, so we need them available to be loaded at runtime.
-They should be as small as possible, to be transferred over the network rapidly, and use as little of JavaScript heap as possible.
+When an application changes locale in response to a user action, the bundle for that locale needs to be loaded as quickly as possible.
+The resource bundles should be as small as possible, so they can be transferred over the network quickly, and once instantiated use as little of JavaScript heap as possible.

 The first section discusses some limitations around using the CLDR JSON data directly.
 The second section discusses the approach used to design this library's resource bundle encoding, and the ways it is accessed internally.

 ## CLDR JSON data